raymondtay/LearningHaskell/src/14_Monads/Generalized_Lifting.md

 settings.
 We will separate the actions we can perform with the monad from how it works using a typeclass (See [[SupplyClass.hs]])

+# Using Typeclasses

+On page 378, the passage reads
+"""
+The disadvantage of hiding IO in another monad is that we are still tied to a concrete implementation.
+If we want to swap HandleIO for some other monad, we must change the type of every action that uses HandleIO.

+"""

+**Note** : Go read the source files [[MonadHandle.hs]], [[MonadHandleIO.hs]],